Week 04: From Copilot to Agentic CLI Workflows

 Why CLI Tools?
 The Core Benefits

-Files are already there - Claude Code sees your CSV files, R scripts, and outputs directly - No uploading, no copy-paste, no describing your data structure - Just: “Look at these files and calculate average occupancy by city”
+Files are already there - Claude Code sees your CSV files, R scripts, and outputs directly - No uploading, no repeated copy-paste, minimal context handoff - Just: “Look at these files and calculate average occupancy by city”

 Code runs immediately - AI writes code and executes it in one step - Sees errors and fixes them automatically - You get results, not just code snippets